adaptive-cfd/WABBIT/README.md

 Make sure that the mpi library which is also used for WABBIT is installed (for example by loading mpich3).

-This is a short example (/working practice) of how to install hdf5 libary (Tested for version hdf5-1.10.1).
+This is a short example (/working practice) of how to install hdf5 libary (Tested for version hdf5-1.14.2, currently does not work with hdf5-1.14.3 stand 11.03.24).

-1. download source code from [hdf5](https://www.hdfgroup.org/downloads/hdf5/source-code/ "HDF5 Source Code")
+1. download 1.14.2 source code from [hdf5 Github](https://github.com/HDFGroup/hdf5) (official newer version can be found here: [hdf5](https://www.hdfgroup.org/downloads/hdf5/source-code/ "HDF5 Source Code"))

 2. open terminal and follow
-  (mind that *path_2_build_dir* has to be replaced by the path of the directory of your choice.)
+  (mind that `path_2_build_dir` has to be replaced by the path of the directory of your choice.
+A typical choice is `./install`)

 ```
 gunzip < hdf5-X.Y.Z.tar.gz | tar xf -